supercoolspy/Solar-Engine/Features.md

   - Multiplier: Specifies the number to multiply the fps value with
 - Hurt Camera Multiplier: Changes how much the camera shakes when taking damage
   - Multiplier: The amount of camera shake that you want.
 Set to 0 if you want to remove camera shake
+- Infinite Emotes: Allows you to always use emotes, even when walking

 - Metadata: Allows you to remove certain unwanted features from Lunar Client
   - Remove Blog Posts: Removes advertisements of Lunar on the home screen of the client
   - Remove Forced Client Settings: Similar as Remove Mod Settings, except more general.
 Usually has no effect (but it might in the future)